-Brief Project Description - A short, 2 - 3 sentence description of the proposed project.
+Brief Project Description - A short, 2-3 sentence description of the proposed project.

 Project Budget Summary - Report the amount of state funds requested from the itemized budget forms by category (i.e. Personnel, Supplies and Other) and by funding category (i.e. Pretrial Services or Local Community-based Probation) on the application face sheet.
-Though separate budgets must be submitted for each component for which funding is requested, the totals from those budgets should be combined for purposes of the application face sheet.
 Total all category budgets in the last column.
-Include the total local funds and fees that support this project on the bottom line.
+Include the total local funds and fees that support this project on the bottom line only; do not include local funds and fee totals in the "Local Match" or "Total Requested" column.
 All amounts must be rounded to the nearest dollar.